Engagement vs. Basic Segmentation

 Up until now, if you wanted to increase your open rates, you’d have to split test different subject lines and send times like morning, lunch, or night.
 While these methods still work, there’s a shortcut you can to increase open rates and it’s based on human behavior.
 We’ve identified that the best time to send an email is when someone is actively in their inbox.

 Did you know that on average, someone checks their inbox 15-20 times a day?
 When they are in their inbox is when you should be sending your triggered campaign to increase your likelihood of getting the open.

 When they “check” their inbox, they are skimming through subject lines and mass deleting all the ones they don’t want to read, leaving only the emails in their inbox that piqued their interest.
 If your email makes it to this point, the chances of being opened are slightly increased.

 Let’s say they do open your email (yay!), you can then trigger another email to be sent immediately (while they are still in their inbox) using a tool like Inbox Mailers.
 This triggered email usually has an open rate between 50-60% based on our case studies.

 Now you have at least two opens from that subscriber!
 Imagine this scenario happening for hundreds, thousands of subscribers.
 Your engaged segment and sender score will both drastically increase. ← This is what you need for a successful email marketing program.

 When you pair engagement segmentation with a tool like Inbox Mailers, your email marketing metrics will be amplified.

-If you are interested in sending perfectly timed emails when someone is in their inbox, then sign up for Inbox Mailers.
-Starting at $99/month, you can start generating inbox open triggers that will seamlessly integrate with your current email platform.
+If you are interested in sending perfectly timed emails when someone is in their inbox, then schedule a live demo now.
+Start generating inbox open triggers that will seamlessly integrate with your current email platform.

 Inbox Mailers is a great solution for improving your email deliverability, increasing your overall engagement metrics, and generating more revenue for your business.
-Sign up here or schedule a free demo with a product specialist.
+Schedule a free demo with a product specialist.